-- Hey, have you ever seen hay used?
+- Have you ever seen straw used?
 I have, it was in a campground with small trailers so it maybe would work well for a full-sized mobile home.
 I’m sure there’s some moisture issues as well as rot and insect but perhaps you could spray it with something?
 I’d research that very well before deciding.

 - Soffet is cheap and can work well with the proper framing.
 It comes in different colors and is remarkably similar to vinyl.